MrTyRedgate/TDM_Classification-Masking_-JSON_-Viewer/README.md

 3. Use the Classification and Masking tabs to explore and filter your data.

 > **Note:** The JSON files provided in this repository are dummy test files for illustration purposes only.
-Please use your own files for real data and analysis.
+Please use your own files for real analysis.

 ## Disclaimer
 This tool is experimental and provided "as is".
 There is no guarantee of correctness, support, or future updates.